Lemniscate-2525/30_Days_of_ML/Day26_Molecular_Generation_Engine_Decoder/README.md

 ### Weight Tying :

-The output FC layer's weights are tied to the token embedding matrix:
+The output FC layer's weights are tied to the token Embedding Matrix :

 ```python
 self.fc_out.weight = self.embedding.weight
 ```

-This halves the effective parameter count for the embedding/output layers, regularizes the model by forcing the input and output representations of each token to align, and is standard in GPT-style models.
+This halves the effective parameter count for the embedding/output layers, *regularizes the model* by forcing the input and output representations of each token to align, and is standard in GPT-style models.
 A token's embedding vector and its output logit vector are constrained to be the same matrix; the model learns a representation that is simultaneously good for input encoding and output prediction.

 ---

 ## Training: Phase 1 (Learning Chemical Grammar) :

-The model trains by minimizing the cross-entropy loss on next-token prediction over all non-padding positions.
+The model trains by **minimizing the cross-entropy loss** on next-token prediction over all non-padding positions.
 This is the chemical grammar learning phase.
 The model sees partial SMILES strings and must predict the next character.

 What is actually being learned :
 - After `C`, the most likely next tokens are `C`, `(`, `=`, `1`, `N`, `O`; not random characters.